 FAQ

-To add volume to your 50s ponytail, use a teasing comb or backcombing technique at the roots before tying the ponytail.
-Additionally, setting your hair in rollers or using a volumizing mousse can help achieve that signature 50s volume and bounce.
-Finish off with hairspray to keep everything in place.
+1. What do I do to make my ponytail hairstyle of the 50s voluminous?
+To create volume in your 50s ponytail, you apply a teasing comb or backcombing technique at the roots and then tie the ponytail.
+Also, rollers or a volumizing mousse would be good in getting that 50s volume and bounce.
+Add some hairspray at the end to hold everything together.

-2. Can I achieve a 50s ponytail without curling my hair?
+2. Is it possible to have a 50s ponytail without straightening my hair?

-3. What accessories should I use for a 50s ponytail?
+3. What are some of the accessories I should wear with a 50s ponytail?

-4. How do I keep my 50s ponytail hairstyle in place all day?
+4. What can I do to make my ponytail hairstyle last all day?